MEET THE THERAPISTS

 Rick Huls has been a Licensed Independent Mental Health Practitioner in Nebraska since 2009 and has been a licensed therapist in Nebraska since 1997.
 Rick received his B.A. in journalism from the University of Nebraska-Lincoln in 1979 and was a sportswriter/news editor before earning his M.S. in community counseling from the University of Nebraska-Kearney in 1995.
 Rick has been in private practice for 15 years, facilitated domestic violence batterer's groups for more than 10 years and led men's ministry at his church for 10 years.
 He and his wife Barb have children and grandchildren living in California and Maine.

 Katie Walker, LPC, NCC

-Katie Walker has been a Licensed Professional Counselor in Missouri and a National Certified Counselor for over 20 years.
+Katie Walker has been a Licensed Professional Counselor in Missouri and a National Certified Counselor since 1997.
 She received her Master's Degree from Regent University in Virginia Beach, VA, in 1994.
 After a 6 1/2 year stint as a stay-at-home mom, she worked for 13 years serving clients with chronic and persistent mental illness, first in a mental health Clubhouse setting and then as a therapist at an Intensive Outpatient program.
 Katie started her private practice in 2011 and currently serves clients struggling with depression, anxiety, stress, and emotionally destructive relationships.
-She and her husband, Kerry, have been married 27 years and have two grown children.
-They are members, and Kerry serves as an elder, at Immanuel Lutheran Church in Washington, Missouri.
+She and her husband, Kerry, have two grown children.

 Dr. Dan Puls, PsyD